 So where do you place the cat litter box, then, if you live in a small apartment?

-I do not have cats so would not know all the aspects, or requirements for the cat's litter box.
-I can certainly say, though, that it is bad feng shui to have the cat's litter box in your kitchen or dining or in the bedroom.
+We do not have cats so would not know all the aspects, or requirements for the cat's litter box.
+We can certainly say, though, that it is bad feng shui to have the cat's litter box in your kitchen or dining or the bedroom.

 The best we have seen is a litter box under a small table that somehow made it almost invisible to the eye (because of the low coffee table design), at the same time accessible for the cat.
 It was placed in a big family room close to the patio.